meg-gutshall/revealing-rails-magic-with-enums/pages/04-back-it-up.md

 ## Ruby

-> "I hope to see Ruby help every programmer in the world to be productive, and to enjoy programming, and to be happy.
+> "I hope to see Ruby help every programmer in the world to be productive, and to enjoy programming, and to be **happy**.
 That is the primary purpose of Ruby language."
 >
 > — Matz